 (on the cover; Hugo Menino Aguiar, co-founder of SPEAK at Chivas Venture Competition)

-Everything starts with an ambition.
-An ambition that has a noble-minded purpose: make a positive change; create something meaningful for the society.
+Everything starts with ambition. ambition that has a noble-minded purpose: make a positive change and creating something meaningful for society.

 Social Franchising has a huge potential to help us address the biggest problems of the world

-The social franchising model is a way for small projects that successfully tackle social issues in a local context to scale internationally in a relatively easy and low-cost way, with reduced risks.
+The social franchising model is a way for small projects that successfully tackle social issues in a local context to scale internationally.
+It is a relatively easy, low-cost way, with reduced risks.

-Because by adopting this model, social enterprises are able to save time and resources as they don’t need to reinvent the wheel or duplicate their resources and costs.
-Therefore, it is importante that the franchisor shares with the franchisee the learning processes, the methodologies and technologies.
+By adopting this model, social enterprises are able to save time and resources as they don’t need to reinvent the wheel.
+Therefore, it is important that the franchisor shares with the franchisee the learning processes, the methodologies and technologies.
 Also, the franchise agreement always involves a fee structure and assumes central training and support for the franchisee.

 Act local, think Global